 Simple Ways to Get More Veggies Into Your Diet

-Happy National Nutrition Month!
-Spring is upon us, and soon it will be Farmer’s Market season.
+Spring is finally here, and soon it will be Farmer’s Market season!
 What better time than now to load up your plate with vegetables?

 Vegetables are nutritional powerhouses – rich in vitamins, minerals, fiber, antioxidants – I could go on!
 They’re also low in carbs and calories and form the base of a healthy diet.
 Why then, do so many of us struggle to eat our veggies like mom told us to?
 The key is to make them convenient and delicious!
 Below are some easy ways to boost your veggie intake.

 - Add veggies to meals you already eat – this is an easy place to start

 - Plan your meals around having a protein and a vegetable – fill half of your plate with veggies